shishima123/laravel-thumbnail/README.md

 ### Overwrite On Update

-By default, each time a model event is triggered, new records will be added to the `thumbnails` table.<br>
+By default, whenever a model event is triggered, new records are added to the `thumbnails` table.

-If you want to update the existing records when updating the data for the current model, use `$thumbnailUpdateWillOverwrite`:
+However, if you wish to update the existing records when modifying data for the current model, you can make use of the `$thumbnailUpdateWillOverwrite` feature.

 ```php
 protected static bool $thumbnailUpdateWillOverwrite = true;